AbeSyzygy/Prompter/README.txt

 	prompt:[weight]

 If no weight is specified, weighting defaults to 1.
-A weight of zero eliminates the prompt from the set a runtim.
+A weight of zero eliminates the prompt from the set a runtime.

 ////////////////////////////////////